-Earlier today, three members of the feminist activist group Femen staged a topless protest outside the Ministry of Justice in Tunis, Tunisia.
-They had gathered there to draw international attention to the fact that one of their sister activists – the Tunisian Amina Tyler – could face up to two years in prison for allegedly spray-painting the name of the group on the side of a mosque.
+Yesterday, three members of the feminist activist group Femen staged a topless protest outside the Ministry of Justice in Tunis, Tunisia.
+They had gathered there to draw international attention to the fact that one of their sister activists, the Tunisian Amina Tyler, could face up to two years in prison for allegedly spray-painting the name of the group on the side of a mosque.

-The Femen protesters – two of whom were French, the other German – stood, bare-chested, chanting the slogans "Free Amina!" and "Women's spring is coming!" for a couple of minutes before hauling themselves up onto the gates of the ministry.
-A few dozen offended onlookers – many of whom were lawyers who worked inside the ministry – tried to cover them up with items of clothing throughout the protest.
-Their banners – reading "Free Amina" – were torn from their grasp well before the police turned up and dragged them away into the building amid lots of panicked shouting and angry gesticulation.
+The Femen protesters—two of whom were French, the other German—stood, bare-chested, chanting the slogans "Free Amina!" and "Women's spring is coming!" for a couple of minutes before hauling themselves up onto the gates of the ministry.
+A few dozen offended onlookers, many of whom were lawyers who worked inside the ministry, tried to cover them up with items of clothing throughout the protest.
+Their banners, which also read "Free Amina," were torn from their grasp well before the police turned up and dragged them away into the building amid lots of panicked shouting and angry gesticulation.

-It is thought to be the first topless feminist protest to ever take place in the Arab world and is certainly the first carried out there by Femen.
+It is thought to be the first topless feminist protest to ever take place in the Arab world, and is certainly the first carried out by Femen.

 "An inquiry has been opened and they will be placed under arrest and brought to trial," justice ministry spokesman Adel Riahi told AFP.
-He didn't specify what the Femen activists might be charged with, but six journalists who were present at the protest, including reporters from Reuters and Canal+ television, were also arrested.
+He didn't specify what the Femen activists might be charged with, but six journalists who were present at the protest, including reporters from Reuters and Canal+, the French TV network, were also arrested.

-Inna Shevchenko, Femen founding member: We know that she is with journalists who were arrested at the same time; journalists from Reuters.
+Inna Shevchenko: We know that she is with journalists who were arrested at the same time; journalists from Reuters.
 They are arrested, but we don’t know which police station they are in exactly.
 There is now a new calling for them to spend six years in jail for protesting topless in the street.
 They could also be deported.

 But they can also be deported as foreigners.
 We don’t know for now.
 We have no new information apart from that they are arrested.
 We have had no contact with them.
 For now, nothing.